tilt-dev/api.tilt.dev/docs/interface/ui-resource-v1alpha1.md

   Information about the resource's objects' disabled status.

   <a name="DisableResourceStatus"></a>
-  *Aggregated disable status of objects that belong to a resource.*
+  *Aggregated disable status of DisableSources that belong to a resource.*

   - **disableStatus.disabledCount** (int32), required

-    How many of the resource's objects are disabled.
+    How many of the resource's sources are disabled.

   - **disableStatus.enabledCount** (int32), required

-    How many of the resource's objects are enabled.
+    How many of the resource's sources are enabled.

   - **disableStatus.sources** ([]DisableSource), required